JamesClonk/notes/outdoors_guide.md

 #### Shopping backpack

-Backpack to use for when you go shopping, based on largest possible free volume divided by weight.
+Backpack to use exclusively for when you go shopping, based on largest possible free volume divided by weight.
+Backpack doesn't need any additional pockets or dividers or any other of that fancy stuff.

 Location: In between office and daily backpack, used approx. once per week.